aplee29/aplee29.github.io/_posts/2016-05-13-what_was_the_most_difficult_part_of_learning_html5.markdown

 | `<div id = "sidebar">` | `<aside>` |
 | `<div id = "footer"> `| `<footer>` |

 Instead of having to name each `div` element directly, we can use the **semantic element** that comes predefined with HTML5.
 Not only is this more concise, but this new labeling allows even beginner coders to know exactly what each element does.
-This is an excellent improvement but again, we come across the same issue as mentioned before: *how do we support older browsers that may not recognize HTML5?*
+This is an excellent improvement but again, we come across the same issue as mentioned before. *How do we support older browsers that may not recognize HTML5?*

 ### Modernizr
 Modernizr is a JS library that looks for a browser's current HTML5 / CSS3 settings, and provides additional support if necessary.
 Inside the HTML page, a link to the file should be placed within the `<script>` tags.